akiryk/oskar/README.md

 + A user can find speakers who want to teach a given language.
 + Presence works using Firebase presence.
 + A user can see whether teachers of a given language are currently online.
++ If both users are online and enable video on Chrome (and maybe Firefox), they can have a video chat with one another.
++ To test this out, go to [oskar](http://akiryk.github.io/projects/oskar) and login as test user molly@gmail.com and password: hello.
+Have a friend login as jerry@gmail.com, pw: hello.
+Now have the friend (Jerry) select "french" from the dropdown menu.
+If "Molly" is online, Jerry will see it and will be able to start a video chat.

 ###Some next steps
 + Start working on WebRTC.
 Hint: take a look here: http://akiryk.github.io/projects/chatcamp/media.html and look at files on local host.